UP IN THE AIR

 Matt grunted and started to push the limp form at Davis.
 "Take her," he said.

 "No way, she fell on you!"
 Davis retorted.
-He almost said he had just gotten out from under a girl, but he stopped himself; that really would be putting his foot in his mouth.
-He decided to help Matt to keep himself quiet.
+He almost said he had just gotten out from under a girl, but he stopped himself; he decided to help Matt to keep himself quiet.
 "Veemon, help me!"

-He grabbed Jun's other arm, and Veemon nervously lifted her legs so she wouldn't drag, and the boys wrestled her back towards the apartment.
+He grabbed Jun's other arm, and Veemon nervously lifted her legs so she wouldn't drag, and they wrestled her back towards the apartment.
 TK, Patamon and Gabumon watched them go.
 "OK, so what just happened?"
 Patamon asked.
 "Anybody know yet?"

 "No…" Gabumon said.
 "I've got no ideas at all."

-TK pulled out his D-Terminal and started tapping out a message to Izzy.
-The boy genius would definitely want to hear about this.
+TK pulled out his D-Terminal and tapped out a message to Izzy.
+Whatever it was, the boy genius would definitely want to hear about it.

 … … …